Bujia/TelegramBot/README.md

 # TelegramBot
-Telegrambot reads rss feed and scrapes websites.
+Telegrambot reads rss feed from nyaa and post new episodes to telegramgroup.
+Also the bot scarpes a website to search if the new manga is posted.